raas-dev/configent/README.md

 5. AWS and Azure development tools, static analysis tools for infra-as-code
 6. (Neo)vim bundles and config (Neovim from `brew` if Homebrew is available)
 7. Tmux plugins and config (tmux from `brew` if Homebrew is available)
-8. [Ollama](https://ollama.com/) is installed and started as a `brew service` if Homebrew is available
+8. [Ollama](https://ollama.com/) is installed, started and configured to start on boot
 9. [Terminess](https://www.programmingfonts.org/#terminus) monospace font

 Apt, yum (dnf), zypper, pacman and apk package managers are recognized and used